Eric2048/priority-cache/README.md

 npm install
 ```

-# Build and Running Unit Tests
+# To Build and Run Unit Tests
 This runs the required (and additional) test cases.
 ```
 npm run build